IlkkaIt/SqlitePerformaceDemo/README.md

 # SqlitePerformaceDemo
 DbTableWithIndexCreation.py

-Creates 10 000 line 2 column sqlite-database inside your project folder.
+Creates 10 000 line 2 column sqlite-database table inside your project folder.
 You can custom number of lines in the database by changing the count-value in the loop "while(count<10000): ..." .
 If you make database larger, say 100 000 lines for example, operation described below may take quite a while (at least with regular home pc).